 The Killing Joke shows that Batman and the Joker are mirror images of one another, both very much alike and complete opposites.
 A young Bruce Wayne saw his parents murdered in front of him and dedicated the rest of his life to restoring order to his existence, to doing everything in his power to protect other innocents and punish criminals.
 Likewise, something happened to the Joker and his life totally collapsed.
 Unlike Batman, though, the Joker’s response to this was to descend into insanity, and to actively work to drag the entire world down with him, to tear down society, to perpetuate utter chaos.

 Of course, Moore then sweeps aside the Joker’s argument by having Jim Gordon emerge intact from the hell he has been subjected to.
-Yes, thanks to the Joker this has probably been the absolute worst day of his entire life.
-But he is still very much sane.
+Yes, thanks to the Joker this has probably been the absolute worst day of Gordon’s entire life.
+But the Commissioner is still very much in possession of his sanity.
 When Batman heads into the carnival funhouse to capture the Joker, Gordon gives him firm instructions…

 “I want him brought in… and I want him brought in by the book!
 By the book, you hear?
 We have to show him!
 We have to show him our way works!”